-The legal marriage registers and blank marriage certificate books are the responsibility of the Registering Officer and he or she must ensure that they are kept safely.
+The legal marriage registers and blank marriage certificate books are the responsibility of the registering officer, who must ensure that they are kept safely.
 This should be in a fireproof safe.
-After the register books are full, one copy should be archived in the same place as the rest of the Area Meeting archives.
+After the register books are full, one copy should be archived in the same place as the rest of the area meeting archives.
 This varies across the country and may be a local library or archive, or Friends House library.
-Registering officers should acquaint themselves with the Friend appointed by their area meeting to be the custodian of records, and find out from him or her where archived registers are kept, and what the arrangements are for access.
+Registering officers should acquaint themselves with the Friend appointed by their area meeting to be the custodian of records, and find out from them where archived registers are kept, and what the arrangements are for access.